lmu-dbs/feeed/README.md

 If both conditions apply, move on to implementation.

 ### Implementing any `NewFeature` class
+* Clone this repo to your local machine using `git clone git@github.com:lmu-dbs/feeed.git`
 * Include the new module containing the `new_feature` computation in `feeed/`, resulting in `feed/new_feature_type.py` (e.g. `feed/time.py`).
 * Import the new method in `feeed/feature_extractor.py` (e.g. `from .time import time_based`)
    * Ensure output of the `NewFeature` class is a dict of the sort: `{"feature_1": value1, "feature_2": value2}`.